Che Chem Ha Cave

-Che Chem Ha Cave or Chechem Ha Cave is a Mayan Ceremonial Cave, known to be a major tourist destination.
+Che Chem Ha Cave or Chechem Ha Cave is a Mayan ceremonial nave, now a tourist destination.
 It is located 8 mi southeast of Benque at the start of the Maya Mountains of Belize.

 Description

 The Che Chem Ha Cave (Poison Water Cave) entrance is a small hole which leads to the main tunnel (200 m long), this tunnel connects to a large chamber which then connects many other small chambers high up within the cave.
 This cave contains many ancient Mayan artifacts so it is heavily protected to ensure the preservation of these items so visitors are only allowed to enter when escorted by a tour guide.

 Discovery

 This cave was first discovered in 1989 by a local farmer, William Morales, while he was hunting with his dog.
 His dog ran into a hole within a mountain of boulders and he followed the dog and discovered the entrance of the cave.
 After Morales entered the cave he stumbled across hundreds of pottery vessels and other untouched artifacts left behind by the Mayans.